Yasmin Belo-Osagie

 Yasmin Belo-Osagie is co-founder of She Leads Africa, which she co-founded with Afua Osei.
 She is the daughter of Nigerian billionaire Hakeem Belo-Osagie and lawyer Myma Belo-Osagie.

 Early life and education

-Belo-Osagie was born in Boston, Massachusetts but grew up in Nigeria.
-She was a border in England before proceeding to Princeton where she graduated cum laude in History (major) and Finance (minor) in 2011.
-She attended Le Cordon Bleu (a hospitality education institution), in Paris and London.
+Belo-Osagie was born in Boston, Massachusetts, but grew up in Nigeria.
+She was a boarder in England before proceeding to Princeton where she graduated cum laude in History (major) and Finance (minor) in 2011.
+She attended Le Cordon Bleu (a hospitality education institution) in Paris and London.

 She studied at Harvard Law School and at Stanford Graduate School of Business, graduating with a JD/MBA in 2019.

 Career

 After she graduated from Princeton, Belo-Osagie worked with McKinsey & Company as a business analyst till 2013.
 While at McKinsey & Company, she met Afua Osei with whom she co-founded She Leads Africa.She also had a short working career at the Mandarin Oriental in Hong Kong after her culinary education in Le Cordon Bleu.